-On the eighth year after attaining enlightenment, The Buddha visited the kingdom in Kelaniya on the invitation of the King Maniakkhika of the “Naga” (Cobra) tribe.
+On the eighth year after attaining enlightenment, The Buddha visited the kingdom in Kelaniya (where the Kelaniya Temple now lies) on the invitation of the King Maniakkhika of the “Naga” (Cobra) tribe.
 The king had extended this invitation at the Buddha’s second visit to country which was to settle a battle between the two “Naga” kings, Culodara and Mahodara over a gem studded throne at Nagadeepa.
 King Maniakkhika who was the mother’s brother to the naga Mahodara has been present at Nagadeepa for the battle.

-According the chronicles the Buddha visited the Kelaniya with 500 bhikkhus and preached dharma to King and his people on the spot where the temple stands today.
+According the chronicles the Buddha visited the Kelaniya with 500 bhikkhus and preached dharma to King and his people on the spot where the temple stands today thus part of the Solosmasthana (16 holy sites which have been hallowed by Buddha).
 From Kalaniya the Buddha proceeded to the domain of the Deity Sumana Saman at the mountain to of Samanthakuta now known as Sri Pada.